-This surgery is usually performed as a day case procedure (you will able to go home the same day).
-If you have fusion surgery, you may need to stay in hospital for one night.
+This surgery is performed as a day case procedure (you will able to go home the same day).

 You will need someone to drive you home after your surgery, and someone must stay with you overnight.

 What happens when I arrive at the hospital?